ichim/LeafletForBlazor-NuGet/RTM Nearby Points Tracking/Readme.md

                     unit = RealTimeMap.UnitOfMeasure.meters
                 };

+Adding the event methods of Nearby Points type analysis:

 ## Points map appearance
 The points will be displayed with distinct symbols depending on the type property.
 There will be two distinct situations:
  - 1 the points are not close (distance > 30 m);